goauthentik/authentik/website/docs/providers/ldap/generic_setup.md

 ```

 :::info
-Note: This query will log the first successful attempt in an event in the `Events > Logs` area.
+This query will log the first successful attempt in an event in the _Events_ -> _Logs_ area, further successful logins from the same user are not logged as they are cached in the outpost.
 :::